V-Sekai/manuals/71 Decisions/71.21 Mixed 21/20240217-workload-benchmarking.md

-# Proposal for using workloads to emulate the usage patterns
+# Proposed: for using workloads to emulate the usage patterns

 ## Context